santropolroulant/sous-chef/INSTALL.md

 Please rest assured that the "unsafe-perm" option will not bring any security risk to sous-chef.
 The Node.js packages that we are installing here are only used for generating static files, such as images, CSS, JavaScript, etc., and will never be executed from external.

 If you have an error with this command, try deleting the folder `tools/gulp/node_modules` completely and rerun it.
-If the problem still exists, please let us know.
+If the problem still exists, please let us know, including the versions of node, npm, and gulp that you have.

 ## Connection to application